JonathanLyon2021/SimpleVotingSystem/README.md

 • Solc v0.8.13 <br>
 • Web3 v3.0.0-rc.5 <br>
 • Windows Build Tools <br>
           (Tip: After you install "Windows Build Tools" for the first time, you might have to re-start your computer.
-At least this was what I had to do for Windows OS.)
+This was what I had to do for Windows OS.)

           npm install --global --production windows-build-tools